J. G. Strijdom: Legacy

 There are still various monuments dedicated to Strijdom in South Africa.
 One monument in central Pretoria, which featured his bust, collapsed in 2001 injuring two people.
 In 2012, the city of Pretoria renamed 27 streets, which included renaming a street named after Strijdom (the M10) to a new name in honor of Solomon Mahlangu.
 His house in Modimolle (formerly Nylstroom) is now a museum, which holds parts of the collapsed bust.

-In Johannesburg, there is a suburb and a street named after Strijdom, although the spelling "Strydom" is also used, even if a couple have already been renamed, one being Malibongwe Drive.
+In Randburg, there was a street named Hans Strijdom Drive that got renamed to Malibongwe Drive in September 2007.
 In Weltevredenpark, a suburb of Roodepoort, there is a street named JG Strydom Road.
 Randburg also has a business district called Strijdompark named after him.

 The Hillbrow Tower in Johannesburg was officially named the J.G.
 Strijdom Tower until 1995, when, shortly after the end of apartheid, it was renamed the Telkom Hillbrow Tower.
+There is also a 133-metre tunnel on the Abel Erasmus Pass section of the R36 road adjacent to the Olifants River that is named the JG Strijdom Tunnel.

 In Windhoek, then in South West Africa, the main airport was named J.G.
 Strijdom Airport following its opening in 1965.
 Following the country's independence as Namibia in 1990, it was renamed Hosea Kutako International Airport.
-And next to Hoedspruit there is a tunnel named after him called J.G Strijdom Tunnel next to the village called Leboeng.